Scale-Space Hypernetworks for Efficient Biomedical Imaging: Conclusion

-Given a trained model, this proposed approach enables powerful downstream applications, such as efficiently generating the Pareto frontier for the trade-off between inference cost and accuracy.
-This makes it possible to rapidly search for a rescaling factor that maximizes model a new metric of interest at inference without retraining, such as maximizing accuracy subject to computational cost constraints.
+We introduce SSHN: a hypernetwork-based approach for efficiently learning a family of CNNs with different rescaling factors in an amortized way.
+Given a trained model, SSHN enables efficiently generating the Pareto frontier for the trade-off between inference cost and accuracy.
+This makes it possible to rapidly search for a rescaling factor that maximizes accuracy subject to computational cost constraints.
 For example, using the hypernetwork, we demonstrate that using larger amounts of downsampling can often lead to a substantial reduction in the computational costs of inference, while sacrificing nearly no accuracy.
-Finally, we demonstrate that for a variety of image segmentation tasks, models learned with this method achieve accuracy at least as good, and more often better than, that of CNNs trained with fixed rescaling ratios, while producing more robust models.
-This strategy enables the construction of a new class of cost-adjustable models, which can be adapted to the resources of the user and minimize carbon footprint while providing competitive performance.
-We believe such models will substantially enable deployment of current machine learning systems across a variety of domains.
+Finally, we demonstrate that for a variety of biomedical image analysis tasks and datasets, SSHN models models achieve accuracy at least as good, and more often better than, CNNs trained with fixed rescaling ratios, while producing more robust models.
+This strategy enables the construction of a new class of cost-adjustable models, which can be adapted to the resources of the user and minimize carbon footprint while providing competitive performance in biomedical image analysis.